fosojs/foso/README.md

 * Bundles the resources with the plugins you install.
 * Watches for changes in the source files and rebundles them on change.
-* Starts a LiveReload server that will reload the browser each time a bundle was updated.
+* Starts a LiveReload server that reloads the browser each time a bundle was updated.
 * Optionally also hosts your resources with a static server.